 create education, training and employment pathways.

 One off activities in various parts of Australia from 2007-2009 informed our belief that it was essential to establish our program in one town at a time and become a reliable aspect of the children's education.
 We began working in Halls Creek in 2010 and in Carnarvon in 2013 and piloted our first program on the east coast of Australia; Lockhart River, Far North QLD in July 2015.

 The delivery of a series of Performing Arts workshops of the highest calibre to the young residents of selected towns that will result in improved attendance at school and higher participation in after school offerings and community events.

-This year, Girls from Oz will be delivering its program in Halls Creek (WA) for the seventh year and Carnarvon (WA) for the fourth year and will undertake our first year in Lockhart River (QLD) after running a successful pilot program in 2015.
+This year, Girls from Oz will be delivering its program in Halls Creek (WA) for the seventh year and Carnarvon (WA) for the fifth year and will undertake our first full year in Lockhart River (QLD) after running a successful pilot program in 2015.

 We appreciate the support we have received from our donors thus far and look forward to continuing to grow g-oz in 2016.

 Are donations tax deductible?
 Yes

 Will I receive a receipt for my donation?